The Cadiz Water Project: Important Questions Answered

 Q. How much water can be delivered to participants?

-A. Withdrawals of water will be monitored by the County of San Bernardino and limited to sustainable amounts that preserve the health of the aquifer and safeguard the desert ecosystem.
-Over the 50-year term of the Project, an average of approximately 50,000 acre-feet of water per year will be conserved and put to beneficial use in Southern California communities.
-This is enough water to serve about 400,000 people per year and significantly less water than would be used if Cadiz Inc.’s property, which is currently used for agricultural production, is farmed instead. <back>
+A: Over the 50-year term of the Project, an average of approximately 50,000 acre-feet of groundwater per year will be delivered to Southern California communities.
+This is enough water to serve about 400,000 people per year and less water than Cadiz would use to farm its properties instead.

 Q. What is the quality of the groundwater that would be withdrawn from the aquifer?

 A: Cadiz water meets all state and federal drinking water standards without treatment.
 The Project has further committed to meet any and all supplemental standards established by partner water agencies.
 The quality of Cadiz’s water has been thoroughly reviewed and assessed as part of the CEQA review process and is continually monitored by San Bernardino County as part of our ongoing agricultural operations.